Estimating the distribution of marks of a homogeneous marked Poisson process: Motivation and description of the data generating mechanism

 \section{Motivation and description of the data generating mechanism}

 The inference problem is motivated by the following problem that arises in neutron detection.
-Assume that a neutron beam is pointed at a detector.
-We model the number of neutrons that arrive at the face of the detector in the time interval $[0,t]$ by a counting process $X_0(t)$.
-Assume that the neutron beam, i.e. the process $X_0(t)$, has constant intensity $\lambda$.
-Assume furthermore that there are $s > 1$ different kinds of neutrons in the beam, with different wavelengths $\bm{\mu} = (\mu_{1}, \dots, \mu_{s})$, such that
+Assume that a neutron beam comes to the face of the detector.
+We model the number of neutrons that arrives in the time interval $[0,t]$ by a counting process $X_0(t)$.
+Assume that the neutron beam, i.e. the process $X_0(t)$, has a constant intensity $\lambda$.
+Assume furthermore that there are $s > 1$ different kinds of neutrons in the beam with different wavelengths $\bm{\mu} = (\mu_{1}, \dots, \mu_{s})$, such that

-The values of the wavelengths are assumed to be unknown.
-We assume that we do however know the order in $(\ref{eq:ordered-wavelengths})$, and can thus distinguish which label $i$ to put on a neutron and its wavelengths placement in $(\ref{eq:ordered-wavelengths})$, cf. Section \ref{sec:discussion} for a discussion on possible extensions.